A to Z of Destinations

 ¾ cup rice vinegar, or substitute apple cider vinegar

-1. Break the chiles in half, break off the stems, and empty out; if you wish, discard some or all of the seeds.
-Place the chile pieces in a small pot with the water.
+1. Break the chilis in half, break off the stems, and empty out; if you wish, discard some or all of the seeds.
+Place the chili pieces in a small pot with the water.
 If your garlic is somewhat dried out and harsh-tasting (in the winter months), add it too.

 4. Transfer to a clean, dry glass jar and store in the refrigerator, preferably for at least a day before using.
 It will keep in the refrigerator for several weeks.